Heavy Drinking, Problem Drinking, and Alcoholism

 - Pre-existing psychological disorders

 If you recognize any of these signs or symptoms in yourself or someone you know, it’s important to seek medical advice right away.
 Addiction to alcohol can strain your relationships, career, and even your life.
-If you’re ready to recover, Zinnia Healing is here to provide the support and treatment you need.
+If you’re ready to recover, Zinnia Health is here to provide the support and treatment you need.
 Our knowledgeable, caring staff are available 24/7 on our helpline.
 Call (855) 430-9439 to get started.

 Signs and Symptoms of Alcohol Abuse